top of page

 · Characteristics of recipients of free prescription drug samples

-· Health care utilization of immigrants in the United States: an analysis using the Medical Expenditure Panel Survey
+· Health care utilization of various health populations in the United States

-· Under-diagnosis and under-treatment of hypertension and hypercholesterolemia in immigrants
+· Under-diagnosis and under-treatment of hypertension and hypercholesterolemia in various patient populations

 · Trends in access to care and impact of copays on access among people in US prisons